 Prior to the quakes, Leanne worked in teaching and community development.
 She was a founding member of CanCERN in 2010 and led the organisation until its closure in late 2015.
 Following the February earthquake, Leanne’s family home in Avonside was red zoned.
 She now lives in Waimakariri with her husband, kids, and terribly naughty dogs.

 Of all the stories to be told in this recovery none is more important than that of residents trying to fix their homes.
 It is complex and varied, and for many there isn't yet an ending.
-Marcus has seen the positive impact facilitated, homeowner-centric conversations can have and firmly believes services like Breakthrough Facilitation are the way forward in 2016.
+Marcus has seen the positive impact facilitated, homeowner-centric conversations can have and firmly believes organisations like Breakthrough Services are the way forward.